Coeus-god-of-queries/Algorithm-Pro/README.md

+# Algorithm Sky
-# Algorithm Sky is a tool that combined white boarding and solving algorithms
+Algorithm Sky is a tool that combined white boarding and solving algorithms